-In females, fluid will initially collect in the pouch of Douglas which is posterior to the uterus, NOT between the bladder and uterus.
-If this space fills due to a lot of fluid, you may see fluid between the bladder and uterus.
+In females, fluid will initially collect in the pouch of Douglas, posterior to the uterus, NOT between the bladder and uterus.
+If there is a large volume of fluid, the pouch of Douglas can “overflow” and you may see fluid between the bladder and uterus.

 Urine in the bladder will cause “acoustic enhancement” deep to the bladder which may mask a thin stripe of fluid.
 You may need to turn down the gain to account for this.
 As mentioned, in females, fluid deep to the uterus is sometimes missed due to the sonographer focusing on the interface between bladder and uterus (where one would look in a male patient).